Grandstream Phone Headset

 | GXP2170 | Poly QD Series | A10 Cable or MDA524 | Bluetooth headsets | N/A |

 Many Grandstream models require an adapter/extension cable 85638-01 for the A10 cable or EHS functionality.
-Otherwise, the speaker will work, but the microphone will be dead.
-The older CS models can use the Handset lifter only.
+Without it, the speaker will work but the microphone will be dead.
+Older CS models can use the Handset Lifter only.

-Go to GXP2139/GXP2140/GXP2160 web GUI → Settings → Audio Control → Headset type: "Plantronics EHS" and reboot the phone so that changes are made.
+Go to GXP2130/GXP2140/GXP2160 web GUI → Settings → Audio Control → Headset type: "Plantronics EHS" and reboot the phone for changes to take effect.

 What's a Corded Grandstream Headset Solution?